utz82/scm2wiki/README.md

 scm2wiki can generate documentation for the following definition types:

-- variable and procedure definitions using `define`
+- variable, procedure, and parameter definitions using `define`
 - constant definitions using `define-constant`
 - macro definitions using `define-syntax` (limited support, see [example](#example))
 - record type definitions using `define-record`, `define-record-type`, and `defstruct`